Chets2015/Car-Prediction-ML-Project/README.md

 # CarPrice-Prediction-ML-Project
-This Project is very useful for the Prediction of Car price on generallly
+This Project is very useful for those who are looking for old Cars This Project basically tells you about the how to find out or how to predict the price of Car on the basis of some important features like year, condition, Suspention , milage and all...